 5.28 Location

-This should record the first part of the postcode of the main residence of the life insured.
+This should record the full postcode of the main residence of the life insured.
 This should be the latest available value.
 If this is not known or if the life insured has moved abroad, please leave blank.